purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Statistical-Measures/covariance.md

 # Covariance

+Covariance, a statistical measure, provides insights into how two variables change together.
+Imagine counting green and red apples in grocery stores, or observing the expression of Genes X and Y in a biological context.
+Can the paired measurements reveal something unique about their relationship?
+Let’s explore!

+## Visualizing Covariance Through Paired Measurements

 Imagine we counted the number of green apples in 5 different grocery stores and we also counted the number of red apples in the same 5 grocery stores.
 Then we estimated the mean and variance(just for a simple review of variance) for two different types of apples counted in the same five grocery store:

 <img src="apple-mean-variance.png" width="450" height="300" alt="apple-mean-variance">